 - Lung Function Tests: Measure the amount of air a patient can inhale and exhale, and if his/her lungs are delivering enough oxygen to his/her blood. - Spirometry is the most common lung function test.
 It is a noninvasive and readily available test that can be administered in any health care setting.
 Patients are to blow into a large tube, which is connected to a machine called a spirometer.
-The

-- Forced vital capacity (FVC).
+The spirometer measures how much air the patient's lungs can hold and how much and how fast air can be blown out of the lungs.
+The two main measures include: - Forced vital capacity (FVC).
 This is the amount of air that you breathe out in one complete breath (six seconds or more). - Forced expiratory volume (FEV-1).
 This is the amount of air that you breathe out in the first second.

 The results (%) are compared to those of someone of your age, gender, height, and race.
-People with COPD have FEV1/FVC of less than 80% of predicted value (moderate COPD).
-If FEV1/FVC is less than 50%, COPD is likely to be diagnosed as severe.
-See below classification of airflow limitation severity in COPD according to the Global Initiative for Chronic Obstructive Lung Disease (GOLD), 2019.
-A recent study published in The Journal of the American Medical Association (JAMA) found that a 70% ratio of two spirometry indicators of lung function proved as good, or even better, than other used thresholds for predicting COPD-related hospitalizations and deaths.49
+People with COPD have $FEV_1/FVC$ of less than 80% of predicted value (moderate COPD).
+If $FEV_1/FVC$ is less than 50%, COPD is likely to be diagnosed as severe.
+See below classification of airflow limitation severity in COPD according to the Global

+Initiative for Chronic Obstructive Lung Disease (GOLD), 2019.
+A recent study published in The Journal of the American Medical Association (JAMA) found that a 70% ratio of two spirometry indicators of lung function proved as good, or even better, than other used thresholds for predicting COPD-related hospitalizations and deaths.

-Classification of Airflow Limitation Severity in COPD (Based on post-bronchodilator FEV) 1 In patients with FEV,/FVC <0.70: GOLD I Mild $FEV_1 \ge 80\%$ predicted GOLD II Moderate $50\% \le \text{FEV}1 < 80\% \text{ predicted}$ GOLD III Severe $30\% \le \text{FEV}1 < 50\% \text{ predicted}$ GOLD IV Very Severe FEV 1 < 30% predicted
+Classification of Airflow Limitation Severity in COPD (Based on post-bronchodilator FEV),

+In patients with FEV 1 /FVC <0.70:

+GOLD I Mild FEV 1 ≥80% predicted

+GOLD II Moderate 50% ≤ FEV 1 < 80% predicted

+GOLD III Severe 30% ≤ FEV 1 < 50% predicted

+GOLD IV Very Severe FEV 1 < 30% predicted

-Source: Global Initiative for Chronic Obstructive Lung Disease Pocket Guide to COPD Diagnosis, Management and Prevention
+Source: Global Initiative for Chronic Obstructive Lung Disease Pocket Guide to COPD Diagnosis, Management and